maritama/DSC180-Capstone-Web/README.md

 We discussed the general idea of the replication project and outlined the steps of the process together.

-Yicen worked on the majority portion of front-end and back-end development of the webs.
-She also revised previous quarter code and wrote a report and docker file.
+Yicen worked on the majority portion of front-end and back-end development of the webs and built docker file.

-Tiange worked on some front-end web building, tried to add the knowledge base, and revised data science repo, especially on TF-IDF analysis.
+Tiange worked on some front-end web building, tried to add the knowledge base.

 Anant tried to work on the docker file on DSMLP.